-This framework is published by Creative Skillset on a non-statutory basis prior to the designation of Issuing Authorities for Wales.
+This framework is published by the UK Fashion & Textile Association (UKFT) on a non-statutory basis prior to the designation of Issuing Authorities for Wales.
 The Fashion and Textiles framework has been developed over the past two years with new qualifications that address the skills shortages that the diverse sector experiences.
 The framework has been developed with various key stakeholders but at the heart of development were employers.
 This framework has been developed by employers for employers and the framework will address the current skills gaps and shortages.

-Creative Skillset have ensured that all components included in the framework meet both employer and SASW requirements.
+UKFT has ensured that all components included in the framework meet both employer and SASW requirements.]